sivy/monkinetic.blog/_posts/2017-12-11-the-revolution-will-be-federated.md

 The residents in the Midlevels are used to life in the twilight, move in their circles of family and friends, and have grown to believe that making a life from the hand-me-downs from above is normal.
 They know of the lower levels, they depend on services that the residents there provide from time to time, but are convinced that either life there is not so bad, the residents are living in the dark by choice, or the worst: believe that they have earned the right to the light, rather than being born to it, and those below somehow don't deserve access.

-The further one's social circle gets from the dominant Haves, the deeper into the Below, the harder life in the silo becomes.
+The further one's social circle gets from the dominant Haves, the deeper into *The Below*, the harder life in the silo becomes.
 The Below is rife with roving gangs of trolls, descending even from the Midlevels where they live in relative comfort, to harass and abuse the citizens struggling to make ends meet on the scraps of attention and spaces left to them by the Haves and those in The Above.
-The trolls have little to fear from The Below, save the reminder that they too are Below - somewhere else.
+The trolls have little to fear from The Below, save the reminder that they too are Below - somon else.
 And perhaps it is that thought that drives them to stand on walkways and corners, hurling insults and petty self-justifications at the passing residents.

 The Silo is a terrible place for those not born into, or assigned to, the upper levels.
 Fortunately, there is hope: The federated Colonies...